-This report extrapolates that online product research and discovery influences as much as R293.8billion in physical retail sales across the economy's top categories of:
+So much so in fact that this report extrapolates that online product research and discovery influences as much as R293.8bn in physical retail sales across the economy's top categories of groceries, fashion, medicine/ toiletries and furniture/ hardware.

-- groceries

-- fashion, medicine / toiletries, and

-- furniture / hardware.

-The report is one of the most comprehensive study of its kind and is authored by:

-- Charlie Stewart, CEO of Rogerwilco - · Amanda Reekie, founder of online research platform ovatoyou, and - Julia Ahlfeldt from Julia Ahlfeldt CX Consulting.
+The report, which is the most comprehensive study of its kind, is authored by Charlie Stewart, CEO of Rogerwilco, Amanda Reekie, founder of online research platform, ovatoyou and Julia Ahlfeldt, from Julia Ahlfeldt CX Consulting.
+It is based on the responses from 2 000 South Africans.

-The study is based on the responses from 2 000 South Africans.
-While the three authors offer the primary insights into the data, the report is also peppered with considerations from 11 seasoned industry veterans including senior marketers from:
+While the three authors offer the primary insights into the data, the report is also peppered with considerations from 11 seasoned industry veterans including senior marketers from Meta, Woolworths, Zando, TFG, Luno and the V&A Waterfront.

-- Meta

-- Woolworths

-- Zando

-- TFG

-- Luno, and

-- the V&A Waterfront.